 Their inclusion in the party’s emblem suggests an intentional invocation of vigor and auspiciousness, aligning with the party’s Ethos of vitality, growth, and prosperity.

-In essence, the Congress Party logo appears to be crafted carefully to convey a message of unity, inclusivity, and progress.
+In essence, the Congress Logo appears to be crafted carefully to convey a message of unity, inclusivity, and progress.

 It draws upon potent symbols from Indian culture and history to evoke a sense of national pride and aspiration for a better future.